Jaykul/PowerShellTemplate/README.md

 ### Guidelines

 For some best practices regarding PowerShell, we recommend reading the [PoshCode Practice and Style guide](https://github.com/PoshCode/PowerShellPracticeAndStyle).
 Though not complete, it has a good selection of recommendations.

-Within loanDepot, we also have [LD DevOps PowerShell Coding Standards](https://confluence.loandepot.com/display/DEV/LD+DevOps+PowerShell+Coding+Standards).
-In short:
+Your company might want more specific coding standards, but this repo starts with some basics:

 Formatting:

 - Use [One True Brace Style](https://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS_.28OTBS.29)
-- Use [Pascal Casing](https://en.wikipedia.org/wiki/PascalCase) unless PowerShell has a previously established case, and with the exception of environment variables, which should be ALL CAPS (e.g. $env:USERNAME)
+- Use [Pascal Casing](https://en.wikipedia.org/wiki/PascalCase) unless PowerShell has a previously established case, and with the exception of environment variables, which should be ALL CAPS snake case (e.g. $env:DOTNET_ROOT)
 - Use 4-space indentation
-- If there are more than three parameters, named parameters must be used instead of positional parameters
+- If there are more than three parameters, named parameters should be used instead of positional parameters
 - Aliases must not be used, instead expanded to the full command name
 - Functions must have valid comment-based help, including (at minimum) a synopsis, parameter help, and at least one working example